shadowlockgh/licentia/guides/bodyslide_guide.md

 You will now be prompted to name your custom mod, this can be named however you want.

 > [!TIP]
-> Adding '[NoDelete]' before the name will make the mod not be removed upon updating the list.
+> Adding `[NoDelete]` before the name will make the mod not be removed upon updating the list.
 > Upon updating the mod will be deactivated and moved to the bottom of the last separator, and you can simply move it into place and enable it.

 <img src="/images/guides_images/bodyslide_guide/2_create_mod.png" alt="Name Custom Mod" style="width:30%; height:auto;">

-The new empty mod you made will be created under the 'Bodyslide Outputs' Separator, as long as your custom mod is below _Licentia NEXT Bodyslide Output_ your changes will override default outfits.
+The new empty mod you made will be created under the `Bodyslide Outputs` Separator, as long as your custom mod is below _Licentia NEXT Bodyslide Output_ your changes will override default outfits.

 ## Step 2.
 Run Bodyslide